 This can prove invaluable in the event of a break-up.

-Parents purchasing a property with a child
+Parents purchasing a property with a child should consider a declaration of trust

-It may also make sense to draw up a Declaration of Trust if parents put money into a jointly-owned property with their son or daughter.
+It may also make sense to draw up a declaration of trust if parents put money into a jointly-owned property with their son or daughter.

 This will make proceedings a lot simpler when they decide they want to withdraw their share.